adjust/unity_purchase_sdk/README.md

 ## <a id="basic-integration">Basic integration

-In order to use the Adjust purchase SDK, you must **first enable fraud prevention** for your app.
-You can find the instructions in our official [fraud prevention guide][fraud-prevention] documentation.

 These are the minimal steps required to integrate the adjust SDK into your Unity project.

 ### <a id="sdk-get">Get the SDK